Jafaga/pokemon-pokedex/README.md

 The app keeps the original 151-species roster locally so the index appears immediately.
 When an entry is opened, the browser requests two PokéAPI resources in parallel:

+This also utilizes the PokeAPI website to fetch all data in  regards to the Pokémon sprite, type, and details.

 1. `/api/v2/pokemon/{id}` supplies types, abilities, measurements, stats, sprites, artwork, and cries.
 2. `/api/v2/pokemon-species/{id}` supplies the genus, habitat, growth rate, capture rate, and game-specific flavor text.